bonitasoft/bonita-doc/md/bdm-in-rest-api.md

 }
 ```
 ::: warning
+Since wheel1, wheel2, wheel3, wheel4 are lazy relations, they are **not retrieved** directly when retrieving a Car.
+The retrieval of related Wheel objects is only performed **when accessing the fields** (via getWheel1(), ...), if necessary.

+However, when building the response, the default Json parser **implicitly fetches** all lazy-relation fields.
-Be aware that if the number of Business Data returned is very large and that you have lazy relations in the returned objects, all lazy-relation fields are implicitly fetch
-when building the Json response, meaning that numerous queries are executed to fetch those relations, leading to poor performance.
+So, if the number of Business Data returned is very large and if you have lazy relations in the returned objects, numerous queries are executed, leading to poor performance.

+As a consequence, good practices are:
-If related objects are not necessary in the response, ONLY extract the information needed.
+* If related objects are not necessary in the response, ONLY extract the information needed.
+This avoids costly loading of unnecessary objects.
-If related objects should always be returned in the response, consider setting the relation to ['eager' instead of 'lazy'](define-and-deploy-the-bdm.md#lazy_eager_loading) in the model.
+* If related objects should always be returned in the response, consider changing the relation from ['eager' to 'lazy'](define-and-deploy-the-bdm.md#lazy_eager_loading) in the model.
 :::

 ## Rest API Response content